 Acquisition and Management of Export-controlled Items

 Procurement Services, OSPA and OIPTT request vendors, sponsors, collaborators, and others to notify ISU if items they will be providing ISU are export-controlled.
-If an item is export-controlled, the ISU unit obtaining the item and ORI are informed and a Technology Control Plan (TCP) is put in place to avoid improper export.
+If an item is export-controlled, the ISU unit obtaining the item and ORE are informed and a Technology Control Plan (TCP) is put in place to avoid improper export.

-ORI and the ISU unit will address in the TCP how the export-controlled items will be secured.
+ORE and the ISU unit will address in the TCP how the export-controlled items will be secured.
 This includes securing specifications, operation manuals, and other technical data for export-controlled items and limiting who is responsible for repair and maintenance of export-controlled items in order to avoid a deemed export.
 Items subject to export controls may also be physically marked and tagged through inventory so that the items can be checked to see if export control restrictions still apply upon disposition.
-The ISU unit will also list in the TCP those who will have access to the export-controlled item so that ORI can determine whether licenses are necessary.
+The ISU unit will also list in the TCP those who will have access to the export-controlled item so that ORE can determine whether licenses are necessary.

 Consideration should be given, whenever possible, to acquiring items that are not subject to export controls.

 If export controls apply to your research project or collaborative activity, obtaining a license from the federal government may take several months.
 While OSPA, ORE and others analyze grant awards and contracts for indicators that a project or activity involves export-controlled items, there are early measures that a researcher can take to try to avoid such delays or surprises.
 The most important of these is notifying ORE as soon as any potential export control issues arise.
 Others include the following:

 When responding to a request for proposal, scan the request for terms and conditions which may indicate the research will not fall into the fundamental research exclusion, such as limitations on publication beyond a short-term delay for the purposes of review to remove proprietary information or for filing of patent protection; or limitations on foreign persons being allowed to work on the project.